viamrobotics/docs/docs/extend/modular-resources/upload/_index.md

 ### Update an existing module using the Viam CLI

-To update an existing module in the [Viam Registry](https://app.viam.com/registry) manually, use the [Viam CLI](/manage/cli/):
+To update an existing module in the [Viam registry](https://app.viam.com/registry) manually, use the [Viam CLI](/manage/cli/):

 1. Edit your custom module with the changes you'd like to make.

 1. Update your custom module's `meta.json` file with the changes, if any.
    For example, if you have altered your model's name, or adjusted the endpoint name, you'll need to update `meta.json` with these changes.

-1. Run `viam module update` to register the configuration changes you just made to `meta.json` with the Viam Registry.
+1. Run `viam module update` to register the configuration changes you just made to `meta.json` with the Viam registry.
    Run this command from within the same directory as your `meta.json` file:

       ``` sh {id="terminal-prompt" class="command-line" data-prompt="$"}
       viam module update
       ```

-   On a successful update, the command will return a link to the updated module in the Viam Registry.
+   On a successful update, the command will return a link to the updated module in the Viam registry.

-1. Package your custom module to get it ready to upload to the Viam Registry.
+1. Package your custom module to get it ready to upload to the Viam registry.
    Currently, the Registry only supports `tar.gz` or `tar.xz` format.
    Use the command below specific for the language of your module: